SandyRodger/LS215_computational_thinking/L3_a_general_problem_solving_approach.md

 - No (I think - it's not explicitly stated), but the amount of time spent here depends on the complexity of the problem.
 It's about translating the problem into:
   - definitions
   - rules
 - Ask yourself: 'are the requirements already given as "technical terms" or only demonstrated.
-What is expressed as a higher problem domain or do they contain implicit knowledge that needs to be teased out?
+What is expressed as a higher problem domain and where is implicit knowledge referenced that needs to be teased out?

 ### Where to begin ?